losDaniel/California-Water-Rights/README.md

 ## Dependencies

-Scripts will self-install non-native dependencies when executed using `pip`.
-These are:
 * pandas
 * selenium
 * BeautifulSoup

+Scripts will self-install non-native dependencies when executed using `pip`.